codesinger/shu/doc/shu-manual.md

 Return the character position of the start of the current word if point is sitting anywhere on the word "line".
 This is used pick up file positions of the form:
 "line 628 of frobnitz.cpp"

+#### shu-other ####
+[Command]
+ (Alias: other)

+Visit an h file from a c file or a c file from an h file If visiting a .h file, invoke this function and you will be taken to the .c or .cpp file.
+If visiting a .c or .cpp file, invoke this function and you will be taken to the corresponding .h file.
+This function will use a project if one is active.
+Otherwise, it will assume that all files reside in the same directory.